 Maize grain and silage have a large root mass that returns considerable organic matter to the soil.
 For maize grain, the entire plant is shredded and returned to the paddock as the grain is harvested.

 Reduction in weed pressure

-There are a large number of herbicides that are registered for use on maize crops thereby reducing the weed pressure in subsequent vegetable crops.
-For example, Versatil can be applied to maize to control a range of broadleaf weeds including volunteer potatoes.
+There are many herbicides that are registered for use on maize crops thereby reducing the weed and volunteer potatoes pressure in subsequent vegetable crops.
 Most maize herbicides have short residual periods and thus allowing establishment of vegetable crops immediately after maize harvest.

 Maize grain and maize silage offer a significant break in the lifecycle of many common vegetable pests and diseases including onion thrips, potato tuber moth, white rot and Sclerotinia.
-Planting maize can reduce the insect and disease pressure on subsequent vegetable.
+Planting maize can reduce the insect, disease and nematode pressure on subsequent vegetable.